aa8a7b82/mif/cham/gain/ReadMe.md

 ### Experimental Verification of Gain
-The following generates results in Table 8.
+The following generates the experimental gain results in the paper.

 Keys (MSB -> LSB from right to left):